thomasWeise/aitoa/book/metaheuristics/common/README.md

 ### Putting it Together: A simple API

+Before, I promised that we will implement all the algorithms discussed in this book.
+If our topic was Machine Learning &ndash; say clustering &ndash; then we would have a lot of specialized algorithms for clearly defined situations.
+The input and output data would usually adhere to some basic, fixed structures.
+If you implement k&#8209;means clustering, for instance, you have real vectors coming in and real vectors going out of your algorithm and that's that.
+However, we have to deal with the black-box concept, meaning that our algorithms will be very variable in terms of the data structures we can feed to them.

+This is more challenging, especially when we try to tackle this in an educational setting, where stuff should not be overly complicated.
+So here I present my take on how to handle this situation.
+It is a bit of a primitive and simplistic approach, but it allows us to actually cash in on the promise of metaheuristics:
+We can implement algorithms that can be adapted to a wide range of possible problem domains.

-In our following considerations and discussions of algorithms, we will therefore attempt to define an API for black-box optimization.
+We will now attempt to define a simple API for black-box optimization that combines all of our considerations far.
-We will fill the abstract interfaces making up the API with simple and clear implementations of algorithms and their adaptation to the JSSP.
+The goal is to make the implementation of metaheuristics as simple as possible.
+We do this by clearly dividing between the optimization algorithms for solving a problem on one side and the structural components of the problem on the other side.
+The algorithms that we will implement will be general black-box methods.
+At the same time, we will develop the components that we need to plug into them to solve JSSPs as educational example.

-We first need to consider what an optimization needs as input.
+We therefore first need to consider what an optimization process needs as input.
-Obviously, in the most common case, these are all the items we have discussed in the previous section, ranging from the termination criterion over the search operators and the representation mapping to the objective function.
+Obviously, in the most common case, these are all the items we have discussed in the previous section, ranging from the termination criterion over the search operators (which we will discuss later) and the representation mapping to the objective function.
 Let us therefore define an interface that can provide all these components with corresponding "getter methods".
 We call this interface `IBlackBoxProcess<X,Y>` from which an excerpt is given in [@lst:IBlackBoxProcess].
-It is generic, meaning it allows us to provide a search space&nbsp;$\searchSpace$ as type parameter&nbsp;`X` and a solution space&nbsp;$\solutionSpace$ via the type parameter&nbsp;`Y`.
+The interface is *generic*, meaning it allows us to provide a search space&nbsp;$\searchSpace$ as type parameter&nbsp;`X` and a solution space&nbsp;$\solutionSpace$ via the type parameter&nbsp;`Y`.

 \repo.listing{lst:IBlackBoxProcess}{A generic interface for representing black-box processes to an optimization algorithm.}{java}{src/main/java/aitoa/structure/IBlackBoxProcess.java}{}{relevant}

-If we define such an interface to an optimization algorithm of whatever nature, this also allows us to do one trick:
-We can directly keep track of the state of the search and remember, e.g., the best solution encountered so far or the time passed.
+Actually, such an interface does not need to expose the representation mapping&nbsp;$\repMap$ and objective function&nbsp;$\ofel$ as separate components to an optimization algorithm.
+It is sufficient if the interface directly implements an `evaluate` that takes, as input, an element $\sespel\in\searchSpace$, internally performs the representation mapping&nbsp;$\solspel=\repMap(\sespel)$, then invokes the objective function&nbsp;$\ofel(\solspel)$, and returns its result.
+This `evaluate` method could then even be implemented such that it remembers the best-so-far-solution.
+We then no longer need to keep track of it in the optimization itself.

+Of course, we can also implement logging of the search progress inside of `evaluate`, which would make this functionality available to all of our experiments in a transparent fashio.
+Furthermore, we could also keep track of the total number of objective values as well as of the consumed runtime.
-This can then be used to write logging information to a file and to implement the termination criterion.
+This, in turn, can be used to implement the termination criterion.

-All in all, this interface allows us to
+All in all, this interface allows us to create transparent implementations that

 1. provide a random number generator to the algorithm,
 2. wrap an objective function&nbsp;$\objf$ together with a representation mapping&nbsp;$\repMap$ to allow us to evaluate a point in the search space&nbsp;$\sespel\in\searchSpace$ in a single step, effectively performing&nbsp;$\objf(\repMap(\sespel))$,